grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

   - /docs/writers-toolkit/contribute-release-notes/
   - /docs/writers-toolkit/contribute/release-notes/
   - /docs/writers-toolkit/writing-guide/contribute-documentation/contribute-release-notes/
-review_date: 2024-05-16
+date: "2022-08-02T14:45:05+01:00"
+description:
-description: Learn the different ways of contributing to the Grafana Labs What's new document and Grafana release notes.
+  Learn the different ways of contributing to the Grafana Labs What's new document and Grafana release notes.
 keywords:
   - what's new
   - release notes
 menuTitle: Contribute to What's new or release notes
+review_date: "2024-05-16"
 title: Contribute to What's new or release notes
 weight: 250
 ---